The Canaletto of the Surrey Canal

 There were ambitious schemes for extending the canal.
 In 1835 branches to the Thames at Deptford and Vauxhall were proposed, a link that would have been two and a half miles shorter than the route along the river.
 In 1850 it was suggested that the distance from Reading to Deptford might be halved by communicating with the Kennet and Avon Canal.
 Both schemes failed for want of sufficient funding.

 As the century wore on, the canal continued to provide important transport for timber, and the South Metropolitan Gas Company hauled coal on tugs and barges to its gas works on the Old Kent Road.
 But as the docks at Rotherhithe steadily expanded, the configuration of locks and basins changed.
 By the early years of the twentieth century these new works had absorbed almost a mile of the original canal.
 Tough times lay ahead.

 And it is at this point that we must introduce Algernon Newton — full name Algernon Cecil Newton — into the story of the Grand Surrey Canal.
-He was born on the 23rd of February 1880 in Hampstead, the youngest of eight children of Arthur Newton and his wife Georgina.
-In 1832 Arthur’s father Henry had co-founded the firm of Winsor & Newton — suppliers of fine art materials — and Arthur was himself a colour manufacturer.
-Therefore Algernon had painting pretty well in his blood, and he studied at the School of Animal Painting in Baker Street, and then at the Slade and at the London School of Art in Kensington.
+He was born on 23 February 1880 in Hampstead, the youngest of eight children of Arthur Newton and his wife Georgina.
+In 1832 Arthur’s father, Henry, had co-founded the firm of Winsor & Newton — suppliers of fine art materials — and Arthur was himself a colour manufacturer.
+Therefore Algernon had painting pretty well in his blood, and he studied first at the School of Animal Painting in Baker Street and then at the Slade and at the London School of Art in Kensington.

 The views of the Regent’s Canal that he painted in the mid 1920s were the first examples of a theme that Newton would return to again and again over very many years.
 One evening he saw a